Company Rebranding Services

 As mentioned before, there are many reasons why a brand may feel like it is time for a change.
 Once you have identified a particular purpose, you have a solid starting point for positioning.
 It would help if you asked yourself the questions:

-2. Has something gone wrong with your company that you are trying to change or move away from?
-This could be as simple as losing sales to something a little more extreme, like a corporate scandal or bankruptcy.
+- Has something gone wrong with your company that you are trying to change or move away from?
+This could be as simple as losing sales to something more extreme, like a corporate scandal or bankruptcy.

-4. Have you added a new element to your company, or have you moved away from the services you provided?
+- Have you added a new element to your company or moved away from the services you provided?

-5. Is your brand merely old fashioned and could do with a little TLC?
+- Is your brand merely old-fashioned and could do with a little TLC?

-Once you have figured out which of these is the reason for your rebrand, it will be much easier to develop a plan to make the changes.
+Once you have figured out the reason for your rebrand, developing a plan to make the changes will be much easier.

 2 – Make a Plan

-Rebranding can take the form of a simple tweak, like changing the colour of your logo design, to improving what the company stands for as a whole, so projected costs and timelines can vary significantly from country to country.
+Rebranding can take the form of a simple tweak, like changing the colour of your logo design, to improving what the company stands for, so projected costs and timelines can vary significantly from country to country.

 3 – Make Things Simple

-One of the worst things you can do is confuse your customer base, both old and new.
-People tend to be set in their ways, so it can be a confusing time if something they are used to sudden changes in their perception.
+One of the worst things you can do is to clarify your customer base, both old and new.
+People tend to be set in their ways, so it can be confusing if they are used to sudden changes in their perception.

 Therefore, it is vital that your customers can see and understand what you can now do for them, even if that means reiterating what you have always done.